Sunbird-Ed/sunbird-perf-tests/sunbird-platform/soaktest/soaktest-with-dnsname.md

 ----
 **JMX Script Details**

+Multple JMeter cluster are being used for this test.
+APIs were grouped and ran from different cluster.
-Soak test were ran from mutliple JMeter cluster.
-Following are the cluster wise details.
+Following are the cluster wise detailed details.

 - Cluster 1
   - 1 JMeter Master, 4 JMeter Slaves